chinchalinchin/chinchalinchin/README.md

     <img src="./assets/scrilla_example_ii.png" alt="scrilla then" width="400" />
 </div>

 *scrilla* is a financial analysis application written in Python.
 It started as a command line utility for retrieving financial data and optimizing portfolio allocations over historical samples, but has since expanded to cover a wide range of analytical tools.
 I have developed a GUI wrapper around its main functions for easier user access.
-The latest version is relatively stable and *shouldn't* blow up <sup><sub>not a legally binding statement</sub></sup> so give it a go!
+Give it a go!
 See the documentation for more information on installation.

 ![scrilla now](./assets/scrilla_gui.png)